crozenboom/RFID-Locate-main/Testing/Test8/readme.md

 ## Script Description

 CLI command sllurp log 192.168.0.219 -a 1,2,3,4 -X 0 -t 20 -r -o data.csv --impinj-reports

-## PROCESS

-- 50 reads per antenna
-- 16 grid points
-- tags were static, placed flat 3 inches above the ground, consistent with Test 6.
-Antenna Configuration: Antennas were placed on the ground at the corners of the 7x7 ft grid, pointing toward the center.
-Read rates vary by tag position (e.g., (2, 5) is closer to Antenna 1 at (0, 7) than Antenna 3 at (7, 0)).
-CSV Naming: Files are explicitly labeled Test7-1.csv to Test7-16.csv, mapped to grid points (2, 5) to (5, 2) for clarity.

 ## SAMPLE OUTPUT